SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-guide.rst

 	  --bmp CABINET FRAME HOSTNAME
 	                        specify the hostname of a BMP to use to communicate with SpiNNaker boards in the given frame

+	wire subset selection:
+	  These arguments allow the specificiation of subsets of wires to install, for example, selecting only particular wires within a particular cabinet or frame.
+If no subsets are specified, all wires will be included, otherwise the union of all specified subsets are included.
+Use '1.2.*' to select all wires between boards in cabinet 1, frame 2.
+Use '1.*.*' to select all wires between boards in cabinet 1.
+Use '1-2.*.*' to select all wires which cross between cabinets 1 and 2.

+	  --subset SUBSET [SUBSET ...]
+	                        specify the subset of wires to include

 User Interface